cabinjs/cabin/README.md

 This is a legacy stack trace package with support for very old browsers.
 You can view [TraceKit's full documentation here][tracekit].

 It is widely used by logging services and seems to be the most popular tool.
+Note that in the example code below, you will notice a repetitive pattern you'll encounter of wrapping code with a `try` and `catch` block.
+Don't worry, because if you're using `webpack` or `gulp`, you can easily wrap your bundled files with `try` and `catch` blocks!
+See [Automatic Try Catch Wrapping](#automatic-try-catch-wrapping) below.

 ```html
 <script src="https://unpkg.com/tracekit"></script>